Walgreens The Thread

 Acne hypertrophic scars

 Acne keloid scars are a type of hypertrophic scar that also occur most often in people with darker skin.
-Acne keloid scars form when the skin has very high amounts of collagen and growth factor—a substance made by the body to regulate cell division and survival.
+Acne keloid scars form when the skin has very high amounts of collagen and a decrease in elastin, resulting in raised, thick scars.
 Acne keloid scars appear as firm, rubbery nodules that extend beyond the area of the healed acne lesion.
 Keloid scars may cause pain, burning or itching.

 Hyperpigmentation from acne